tu6ge/publish-action/README.md

 3. Publish to crates.io
 4. Push to github

-Sometimes, We forget tagging the github repository.
+Sometimes, We forget to tagging the github repository.
 So I created the github action.

 Now, you only need update version in Cargo.toml, after you push to github, the github action can auto tagging the github repository, and publish to crates.io with new version.